gusafr/midora-solid-ai/DOCS/01-principles.md

 - Make automations explainable, auditable, and observable by design.
 - Balance automation throughput with human oversight and consent.
+- **Ensure all AI operations are governed ethically** — no automation without accountability, no intelligence without transparency.

 ## Scalable Simplicity

 - Strive for solutions that are simple to understand, extend, and govern.
 - Let complexity emerge from interaction, not upfront design.
+- **Scale sustainably** — growth should strengthen governance, not weaken it.

 ## Human–Machine Symbiosis

 - Combine human empathy, creativity, and purpose with AI scale and precision.
 - Foster collaboration rituals where humans and AI agents co-create value.
+- **Build Intelligent Hybrid Organizations** where the whole is greater than the sum of its parts.

 ---